Health Financing Program Officer

 - Ability to work independently and collaboratively as part of a team and deliver high-quality results within tight timeframes.

-- Strong experience facilitating technical workshops, including developing agendas and background materials, presenting to and facilitating discussion with health financing experts, developing summary reports of the proceedings and agreed follow-up actions.
+- Experience facilitating technical workshops, including developing agendas and background materials, presenting to and facilitating discussion with health financing experts, developing summary reports of the proceedings and agreed follow-up actions.

 - Willingness for up to 25% international and domestic travel.

-- Fluency in oral and written English and Bahasa Indonesia.
+- Fluency in oral and written English and Bahasa Indonesia required

 Results for Development is an EOE/M/F/Vet/Disabled/Affirmative Action Employer committed to fostering